antononcube/Data-Acquisition-Engine-project/Documents/Data-acqusition-conversational-agent.md

 ### Between the commands

-Each command `Ci` in the pipeline (of commands) produces a JSON or XML file that has the necessary operational data for the subsequent commands and (optionally) reflects the work done or results obtained by `Ci`.
+Each command `Ci` in the pipeline (of commands) produces a JSON or XML record that has the necessary operational data for the subsequent commands and (optionally) reflects the work done or results obtained by `Ci`.

+In other words:
+1. Most commands output text that is in JSON format and has metadata
+2. Most commands input is text in JSON format that has metadata
+3. Some commands take their operational input as arguments

-There is a variety of metadata that can be tucked-in into that metadata JSON/XML file.
+There is a variety of metadata that can be tucked-in into that metadata JSON/XML text that is transferred between the pipeline commands.
 Here is an example list:

 - Access credentials and related metadata